darknight/tabby-interview/technical-writing/README.md

 ]
 ```

-In step 4, we calculate the frequency of each pair of tokens, also track which word contributes the count to the pair, so that later when merge happens, we'll know which word need to be updated accordingly.
+In step 4, we get all the pairs from `Word`, for example, `Word(4-5-3)` produces `(4, 5)` & `(5, 3)`.
+Then we calculate the occurrence of each pair, also track which `Word` contributes the count to the pair, so that later when merge happens, we'll know which word need to be updated accordingly.

-For the example, will have:
+After step 4, we'll have:

 ```rust
 pair_counts: